AdobeDocs/mix-modeler.en/help/use-cases.md

 Successful implementation of this use can have the following impact:

-* Develop an understanding of incremental customer behavior and marketing tactics to inform strategic priorities for marketing and across the organisation.
+* Develop an understanding of incremental customer behavior and marketing tactics to inform strategic priorities for marketing and across the organization.
 * Maximize ROI by quickly detect trends impacting customers and your business to develop strategic responses.